Lab

 Part IV: Magnification of the Image

-Notice from the following diagram that the geometry of similar triangles shows that:
+Notice in the following diagram that the two green triangles are similar right triangles.

 Rearranging these ratios gives us the expressions:

-Using the measured values in the table from Part I, calculate the magnification for each trial.
+Using your measured values in the table from Part I, calculate both magnifications for each trial.

 Trial